Benedict Arnold, an American hero...

 angry argument, Gates relieved Arnold of his command, and ordered him to be

-confined in his tent.
+confined to his tent.

 The second battle of Saratoga was in danger of

+a stalemate.
 The momentum could go either way...

-Benedict Arnold got on his horse, and with no command or
+Benedict Arnold got on his horse!

-authority, rallied the soldiers.
+authority, he rallied the soldiers.

 He rode his horse in front of the